What is Intercompany Loan?

 Reasons for Intercompany Loans

-- Supporting the operations of the entity in a group that has lower cash resources or which cannot raise finance through a bank or another institution.
+- It supports the entity's operations in a group that has lower cash resources or cannot raise finance through a bank or another institution

-- To diversity the business of the group entities through an investment mechanism.
+- To diversify the business of the group entities through an investment mechanism.

-- To save time & efforts (i.e., documentation, follow-ups, payment schedule, etc.) on the funding from the financial institutions.
+- To save time & effort (i.e., documentation, follow-ups, payment schedule, etc.) on the funding from the financial institutions

 - To save on the spreads earned by banks.